The Department of Statistics is a nexus for statistical activity on Indiana University's Bloomington campus.

 As your interests develop, you might want to take STAT-X 490 Readings in Statistics.
 Talk with the Directors of Undergraduate Studies about this possibility.
 Such a project provides you with an excellent writing sample to include with your graduate school applications and/or professional portfolio.

-You are required to take STAT-X 498 Statistical Consulting.
-The class is led by a consultant who works at the Indiana Statistical Consulting Center (ISCC).
+Your required STAT-X 498 Statistical Consulting senior capstone class is led by a consultant who works at the Indiana Statistical Consulting Center (ISCC).
 Through the course and your interactions with professional consultants, you will develop effective consulting skills, including the ability to conduct of consulting sessions, engage in collaborative problem-solving, use professional resources, and prepare verbal and written reports.
 Interactions with clients will be coordinated by the ISCC.

 Undergraduate scholarships and awards